 Step 6: When the macaroons are finished baking, remove the cookie pan from the oven.
 Remove the macaroons to a wire rack to cool.

-You will know that the macaroons are finished baking when they have a slightly golden appearance.
+You will know that the macaroons are finished baking when they appear slightly golden.
 Once cool, you can dip the gluten free macaroons in melted chocolate or enjoy them plain!

 Try These Flavor Ideas: